Tan-JunWei/CTF-Writeups/content/PicoCTF/General Skills/Time Machine.md

 Interesting...
 Let's `cd` into the `.git` folder to check its contents.
 There are a few files and directories within this folder, such as `COMMIT_EDITMSG`, `index` and `branches`.

-I first checked `COMMIT_EDITMSG` by running `cat`, and the file was indeed present in it.
+I first checked `COMMIT_EDITMSG` by running `cat`, and the flag was indeed present in it.

 > [!NOTE] Flag
 > picoCTF{t1m3m@ch1n3_5cde9075}